 Why is Mary mentioned so much?

 Without Mary’s free acceptance of her calling from God we would not have Jesus in human flesh.
 Also, the fact that Scripture refers to her in such a special way is good enough reason to talk about her.
+Even so, Mary is not the core component of faith.
+The core of Catholicism is Jesus, not Mary.
+If anyone puts Mary before Jesus, that person is not following the Church’s teaching about Mary.

 The Hail Mary is not a prayer of worship, but it is a recitation of Scripture and then an asking of her to pray for us to God; much like asking our other Christian brothers and sisters to pray for us.